 Big Year of Bugs

-Throughout the year, we've created many opportunities for you to join our trained naturalists and bug experts for activities of all kinds.
-Our speaker series, special events, workshops and more await!
+In 2024, we celebrated bugs all year long!
+Throughout the year, there were many opportunities for visitors to join our trained naturalists, including through our speaker series, special events, workshops and more.

-We're kicking off season six of the Wandering Naturalist with episodes about bugs!
+We kicked off season six of the Wandering Naturalist with episodes about bugs!

 Interested in more of our podcasts about bugs?
 Check out the following podcasts in the archive.